windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 :::

-### Background scripts
+### Background runnables

-A **background script** represents code that is not attached to any component.
-Background scripts are most useful when you want to load data and pass that data to more than one component.
+A **background runnable** represents code that is not attached to any component.
+Background runnables are most useful when you want to load data and pass that data to more than one component.
 In our case however, we just want to decouple data fetching from the "Table" component that is going to display the data.